Christian Walker Preview, Player Props: Diamondbacks vs. Reds

 Reds Pitching Rankings

-- The Reds have a 4.76 team ERA that ranks 25th across all league pitching staffs.
+- The Reds' 4.73 team ERA ranks 25th across all league pitching staffs.

-- The Reds surrender the fourth-most home runs in baseball (181 total, 1.4 per game).
+- The Reds allow the fourth-most home runs in baseball (182 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.